vc1492a/PyNomaly/readme.md

 ### Notes
 When calculating the LoOP score of incoming data, the original fitted scores are not updated.
 In some applications, it may be beneficial to refit the data periodically.
+The stream functionality also assumes that either data or a distance matrix (or value) will be used across in both fitting and streaming, with no changes in specification between steps.

 ## Contributing
 If you would like to contribute, please fork the repository and make any changes locally prior to submitting a pull request.